aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 We have tested this library using the SageMaker built-in XGboost algorithm and a custom script for training BERT; see `Canary_Training/benchmarking_information/benchmarking_data.md` for more information.
 However, we have not exhaustivley tested this library, and your results may differ very much from ours, depending on your data, algorithm, and many other factors.

-**Do you provide gaurentees for how well this library forecasts training times and other resource usage?**
+**Do you provide guarantees for how well this library forecasts training times and other resource usage?**

 No. We cannot not provide any guarantees for the performance of the library.